awynn1/p5js-notes/variables.md

     `x++` is advantageous when you only need to increment by 1 since this is the shortest.

     If you need to decrease variables, then just swap the `+` for `-`

+## Built in Variables

+p5js has some built in variables that are at your disposable:

+* `mouseX` and `mouseY`: these will return the x-coordinate and y-coordinate of your mouse.
+* `width` and `height`: these will return the width and height of your **canvas**

+**Note:** because these are built into p5js, you cannot declare variables with these names or p5js will be confused and thus your program won't work.